 Local Jurisdictions with Restrictions

-In addition to state laws, major cities have enacted their own ordinances regulating employment credit checks.
-Employers in these areas should be aware of local compliance standards:
+In addition to state laws, major cities and counties have enacted their own ordinances regulating employment credit checks.
+Employers in these areas should be aware of local compliance standards alongside broader state rules:

 - Chicago, Illinois